MeltyPlayer/GenerateReadOnly/README.md

 I found myself really wanting to have IReadOnly versions of my types for type-safety, similar to what C# provides with IReadOnlyList, IReadOnlyDictionary, ReadOnlySpan, etc., and similar to what is possible in C++ with const.
 I started setting up these types manually, but this quickly grew out of hand and was hard to manage.

-This library aims to provide this functionality without too much extra boilerplate.
+So instead, I opted to solve this via a source generator, which keeps things much simpler.

 ## Usage